My heart shattered

 Paul has provided 30 years of leadership in NY and NJ developing quality, hospital-based and free-standing mental health programs for underserved populations.
 He was appointed as a team member to write treatment standards for the State of NJ on co-occurring conditions of mental illness and addiction.
 For the past 25 years he has had a private practice in psychotherapy specializing in trauma, and also is certified in Compassionate Bereavement Counseling.
 Additionally he is a pioneer in Zen Buddhism, known as Roshi Paul Genki Kahn, a Buddhist priest, a lineage holding Zen Buddhist teacher, and co-founder with his wife, Roshi Monika Genmitsu Kahn, of the Zen Garland Order.

 Dr. Jennifer Huberty is a bereaved mother and a research professor at Arizona State University's College of Health Solutions.
 She is part of our research team, assisting us in data collection and analyses.
-She is also a yoga teacher and is helping plan and build Raine's Walk, a meditative river path, on the Selah Carefarm.
+She is also a yoga teacher and is helping plan and build Raine's Space, a meditative and restorative space, on the Selah Carefarm.

 Grace Jackson, M.D. is a board-certified psychiatrist who graduated summa cum laude from California Lutheran University with degrees in political science and biology, as well as a Masters in Public Administration.
 She earned her medical degree from the University of Colorado in 1996, followed by specialty training in psychiatry while serving in the U.S. Navy.
 For more than eighteen years, Dr. Jackson has approached her work from the perspective of a clinical toxicologist in recognition of the harmful effects of prescription drugs.
 An avid researcher and occasional writer, she is the author of Rethinking Psychiatric Drugs: A Guide for Informed Consent and Drug Induced Dementia: A Perfect Crime.
 Dr. Jackson’s professional experience has included national and international testimony as an expert witness, as well as clinical service in a wide variety of treatment settings.
 As the interim director of the inpatient behavioral health unit at Verde Valley Medical Center in Cottonwood, Az, she acquired invaluable experience in geriatric psychiatry and dementia, experientially confirming the benefits of her philosophical approach known as PharmARRU: Pharmaceutical Avoidance, Reduction, and Responsible Use.
 Dr. Jackson currently provides hospital and ER consultations to a wide range of healthcare systems across the country.